Mid-America Intercollegiate Athletics Association: 2010s

+2020 to present

+On January 26, 2023, Lincoln announced it was departing the MIAA following two stints of membership inside the association spanning 43 years.
+On June 26, 2023, Arkansas-Fort Smith announced they had accepted an invitation to become a full-time member of the league.
+Both changes occurred in time for the 2024–25 season.

 Commissioners

 In July 1981, Ken B. Jones was appointed as the first full-time MIAA commissioner.
 He held the position for 16 years, retiring in 1997.
 Ralph McFillen succeeded Jones, serving 10 years until retiring in 2007.
 Jim Johnson then succeeded McFillen in July 2007 and served as commissioner until September 2010.
-Bob Boerigter succeeded Johnson on September 20, 2010 as commissioner and retired on January 27, 2017.
+Bob Boerigter succeeded Johnson on September 20, 2010, as commissioner and retired on January 27, 2017.
 On September 7, 2016, it was announced that Mike Racy would become the fifth commissioner of the MIAA, effective January 30, 2017.